 Using your library card

-- For your own protection, please do not check out items for someone else or allow others to use your card.
+- Please do not check out items for someone else or allow others to use your card.
 You are responsible for all items and fees on the card.

-- If you do not have your library card with you when checking out materials, may ask to see a photo ID.
+- If you do not have your library card with you when checking out, we may ask to see a photo ID.

 - We will give you one free replacement if you lose your card.
 Each additional replacement is $1.00.